oh-hey-world/ios/README.md

 Oh Hey World is built from the following open source components:

 - [Ruby on Rails](https://github.com/rails/rails) - Our back end API is a Rails app.
+This is the iOS piece that connects to that API.

 ## Copyright / License